Coarse differentiation of quasi-isometries I: spaces not quasi-isometric to Cayley graphs: Quasi-isometries are height respecting

 A typical step in the study of quasi-isometric rigidity of groups is the identification of all quasi-isometries of some space $X$ quasi-isometric to the group, see \S\ref{section:atinfinity} for more details.
 For us, the space $X$ is either a solvable Lie group $\Sol$ or $\DL(m,n)$.
 In all of these examples there is a special function $h:X{\rightarrow}\Ra$ which we call the height function and a foliation of $X$ by level sets of the height function.
 We will call a quasi-isometry of any of these spaces {\em height respecting} if it permutes the height level sets to within bounded distance (In \cite{FM4}, the term used is horizontal respecting).
 For technical reasons, it is convenient to consider the more general question of quasi-isometries $\Sol \to \pSol$.

 For $\Sol$, the height function is $h(x,y,z)=z$.

-\begin{theorem} For any $m{\geq}n>0$, any $(\kappa,C)$-quasi-isometry $\phi: \Sol \to \pSol$ is within bounded distance of a height respecting quasi-isometry $\hat \phi$.
+\begin{theorem} For any $m>n>0$, any $(\kappa,C)$-quasi-isometry $\phi: \Sol \to \pSol$ is within bounded distance of a height respecting quasi-isometry $\hat \phi$.
 Furthermore, this distance can be taken uniform in $(\kappa,C)$ and therefore, in particular, $\hat \phi$ is a $(\kappa',C')$-quasi-isometry where $\kappa',C'$ depend only on $\kappa$ and $C$ and on $m$, $n$, $m'$, $n'$. \end{theorem}

-The proof of Theorem \ref{theorem:qisol} is completed in this paper in the case $m>n$.
-The remaining case, $m=n$, is more difficult and is treated in \cite{EFW1}.
+The variant of Theorem \ref{theorem:qisol} where $m=n$ is more difficult and is treated in \cite{EFW1}.
 Most of the argument here applies in both cases and the only difference occurs at what is labelled ``Step~II'' below.
+For this reason results outside that part of this paper are all proven assuming $m \geq n$ and not $m>n$.

 In fact, Theorem \ref{theorem:qisol} can be used to identify the self quasi-isometries of $\Sol$ completely.
 We will need the following definition:

 \begin{definition}[Product Map, Standard Map] A map $\hat{\phi}: \Sol \to \pSol$ is called a {\em product map} if it is of the form $(x,y,z) \to (f(x),g(y),q(z))$ or $(x,y,z) \to (g(y),f(x),q(z))$, where $f$, $g$ and $q$ are functions from $\reals \to \reals$.
 A product map $\hat{\phi}$ is called {\em $b$-standard} if it is the compostion of an isometry with a map of the form $(x,y,z) \to (f(x),g(y),z)$, where $f$ and $g$ are Bilipshitz with the Bilipshitz constant bounded by $b$. \end{definition}